Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: The Fitted Model

 \section{The Fitted Model}

 We fit the proposed Bayesian model with Stan \citep{stan2024}, using the CmdStanR \citep{cmdstanr2024} interface in R \citep{r2024}.
 We use default settings for fitting these models, running 4 chains each with 1000 warmup and 1000 sampling iterations.
 We fit the proposed model for each of the four cohorts discussed previously.
-In each case the models indicate posterior convergence, as indicated by $\hat{R}$ values close to 1 and large effective sample sizes \cite{gelman2013bayesian}.
+In each case the models indicate posterior convergence, as indicated by $\hat{R}$ values close to 1 and large effective sample sizes \citep{gelman2013bayesian}.
 We discuss the results of these models for two cohorts: the 1700-1900 cohort and the GM cohort.
-Similar results for the other cohorts are included in the supplementary material.
-All code required to reproduce this analysis is available in the associated Github repository.
+Similar results for the other cohorts are included in the appendix.
+All code required to reproduce this analysis will be available in the associated Github repository, along with access to the data used.